Electronic origin of delicate antiferromagnetism in Fe$_{x}$NbS$_2$

 Figure~\ref{fig4} (a) plots the computed partial density of states (PDOS) for one of the Fe spin sublattices in the stripe (zigzag) antiferromagnetic phase in the left (right) sub-panel with Nb-projected states overlaid.
-The pseudo-octahedral coordination localized about each Fe cation motivates projecting the PDOS onto \ttg \ and \eg \ 3$d$ molecular orbitals (see SI~\cite{SI} for details), which reveals that the strong peak in the DOS near the Fermi level is dominantly of Fe 3$d$ \ttg \ character.
-This finding corroborates the earlier interpretation of ARPES data near $x_c$ in Figure~\ref{fig2} (a) where non-dispersive band features are attributed to Fe 3$d_{z^2}$ states.
-The full occupation of the Fe 3$d$ \eg \ bonding orbitals and the partial filling of the Fe 3$d$ anti-bonding \ttg \ orbitals support a high-spin Fe(II) oxidation state consistent with our calculations and prior neutron scattering studies~\cite{sw_prx2022}.
-Further, the bonding Fe \eg \ 3$d$ states below the Fermi energy divide into two broad levels separated by a $\sim2$~eV interval.
+The pseudo-octahedral coordination about each Fe cation motivates projecting the PDOS onto \ttg \ and \eg \ 3$d$ molecular orbitals, revealing that the strong peak in the DOS near the Fermi level is dominantly of Fe 3$d$ \ttg \ character, corroborating the interpretation of ARPES data near $x_c$ in Fig.~\ref{fig2}~(a).
+The full occupation of the Fe 3$d$ \eg \ bonding orbitals and the partial filling of the Fe 3$d$ anti-bonding \ttg \ orbitals support a high-spin Fe(II) oxidation state consistent with our computed magnetic moments and prior neutron scattering studies~\cite{sw_prx2022}.
+Further, the bonding Fe \eg \ 3$d$ states below the Fermi energy divide into two broad levels separated by $\sim2$~eV.
 This subsequent splitting of the occupied \eg \ level is evidence of a crystal field associated with the Fe site’s lower $C_{3v}$ global point group symmetry~\cite{XieCrystalField} and reflects significant hybridization of the Fe and Nb states.
-Strong Fe-Nb hybridization is relevant to the proposed RKKY coupling between Fe spins~\cite{weber2021,sw_prx2022} and invites further investigation into possible Kondo-like interactions between the localized Fe 3$d$ states and itinerant NbS$_2$ states~\cite{kondoreview,kondo0,kondorkky_1,kondorkky_2,RKKYKittel,RKKY1997}.
-This hybridization is evident from the greater broadening of the occupied compared to the unoccupied Fe 3$d$ states, and from their energy overlap with the occupied Nb 4$d$ states in the Nb-projected PDOS shown in Fig.~\ref{fig4}(a).\\
+Strong Fe-Nb hybridization is evident from the greater broadening of the occupied compared to the unoccupied Fe 3$d$ states, and from their energy overlap with the occupied Nb 4$d$ states in the Nb-projected PDOS shown in Fig.~\ref{fig4}~(a).\\